 Since this website started in 2010, the issue of nuclear waste disposal has never been far from the local media headlines.
 It goes back much farther than this, of course, in fact back to the 1950s when the Sellafield site in Cumbria (then in Cumberland) was called Windscale and became home to the UK’s first nuclear power plant, Calder Hall.
 Somewhat surprisingly, it took some time after this for finding a long-term solution to the disposal of nuclear waste to be recognised as a pressing problem.
 It is even more important now that the UK has decided to proceed with the construction of new nuclear power plants.

-The previous version of this page focused largely on the work of the Managing Radioactive Waste Safely (MRWS) Partnership in West Cumbria.
-Under the system ruling at that time through to mid-2013, Allerdale and Copeland Boroughs were the only areas in the UK that had volunteered to look into the possibility of locating a repository in their areas.
-On 30 January 2013, Allerdale and Copeland Borough Councils voted to continue with the next stage of the MRWS process, but Cumbria County Council voted against proceeding further down this path.
+For some years, it has been government policy that the best option for at least the high-level nuclear waste is storage underground in a so-called geological disposal facility (GDF).
+The search for a suitable location for a GDF began in 2008 in the “Managing radioactive waste safely (MRWS)” programme.
+At that time, Allerdale and Copeland Boroughs were the only areas in the UK that volunteered to look into the possibility of locating a GDF in their areas.
+In January 2013, Allerdale and Copeland Borough Councils voted to continue with the next stage of the MRWS process, but Cumbria County Council voted against proceeding further down this path.
 This meant that the MRWS process in West Cumbria was terminated.
-As there were no other volunteer areas, this decision sent the UK government back to the drawing board to develop a new system for finding a location for this repository
+As there were no other volunteer areas, this decision sent the UK government back to the drawing board to develop a new system for finding a location for the GDF.

-Leslie Webb, September 2016.
+Leslie Webb, August 2020.